top of page

 A healthy, balanced diet is key, but adding the following five foods to your plate will go a long way toward helping you nourish your body and skin.

-• Almonds Almonds are a rich source of healthy fats, fiber, protein, and vitamin E for healthy skin cell production.
+• Almonds are a rich source of healthy fats, fiber, protein, and vitamin E for healthy skin cell production.

 • Green Tea Drinking green tea helps flush toxins from the body and is rich in antioxidants, making it a great anti-inflammatory option.